gavhu10/MessageJar/README.md

 docker compose up
 ```

-Otherwise, you can do it manually.
+You can also do it manually if you want.
-First, install the dependencies with
+To do that, first install the dependencies with

 ```bash
 pip3 install -r requirements.txt